Keeping You Safe & Healthy Through COVID-19

 - Coastal patients may have the opportunity to receive the vaccine at locations other than Coastal Medical offices.
 If you are eligible for the vaccine through a non-Coastal location, we encourage you receive it through one of those other community resources.

 Coastal is committed to keeping you informed with the most current news regarding the COVID-19 vaccine availability in Rhode Island and at Coastal Medical.
-Rest assured that we will share those updates with you as soon as we get them.

 Please see below for an update on the COVID-19 vaccine from Coastal Medical's Chief Medical Officer, Dr. Ed McGookin: